Home Types in San Diego : Most Popular Housing Styles

 Townhomes

-Townhomes may not seem like the most fashionable homes to acquire.
-However, the best part is that they are a blank slate you can freely decorate in whatever way you please.
+Townhomes may not seem like the most fashionable homes for everyone.
+However, the best part is that they are a blank slate you can decorate however you please.
 Initially from Europe, this style found its place in the US around the 1600s.
 Among the popular housing styles in San Diego, this one is the perfect choice for those wanting to have a place of their own while staying close to the city center.
-The multistory style property takes advantage of the limited space available and has a narrow floor plan fitting most families.
-Furthermore, this home style is most often found in San Diego’s housing market, making it accessible.
+The multistory property makes the most of the limited space and features a narrow floor plan that suits most families.

 Some characteristics of the Townhomes Housing Style: